Controlling magnetism through Ising superconductivity in magnetic van der Waals heterostructures: Ising-mediated magnetic hysteresis

-For an easy axis ferromagnet such as CrBr$_3$ or CrI$_3$, the induced exchange field is out-of-plane.
-In the absence of the Ising superconductor, the magnetic alignment of the system is ferromagnetic and two coercive fields appear in the hysteresis curve at $H_{c1}M_{s}=\pm2K_1$ and $H_{c2}M_{s}=\pm2K_2$.
-If the anisotropy energy of the ferromagnet is larger than the contribution of the superconductor $\delta f_{sn}$, the net effect of the Ising superconductor leads to a modification of the anisotropy constants, as can be seen from Eq.~\eqref{eq:HysAnisoEnergy}.
-The modification shifts the coercive fields as $H_{c1}M_{s}=\pm2(K_1-\chi_sJ^2)$ and $H_{c2}M_{s}=\pm2(K_2-\chi_sJ^2)$.
-The modified coercive fields are shown in the hysteresis curve in Fig.~\ref{fig:hysteresis}(a).
-Decreasing the temperature, $\chi_s$ is smaller, and the difference in the coercive fields becomes larger.
+The modified coercive fields for strong anisotropy fields $K_i>\chi_sJ^2$ are shown in the hysteresis curve in Fig.~\ref{fig:hysteresis}(a).
+Decreasing the temperature, $\chi_s$ becomes smaller, and the difference in the coercive fields becomes larger.
 In the opposite case $K_i<\chi_sJ^2$, the induced field is in the plane, and there is no hysteresis for an out-of-plane component of the magnetization density $M_z$, as shown in Fig.~\ref{fig:hysteresis}(c).
 The hysteresis curve for $M_x$ is shown in Fig.~\ref{fig:hysteresis}(d).
 Contrary to the case in Fig.~\ref{fig:hysteresis}(a), the location of the coercive fields moves closer at lower temperature for smaller $\chi_s$.

 A more interesting case takes place for ferromagnets with anisotropy constants with intermediate values\cite{Tartaglia2020}.
 In this case, the induced exchange field is out-of-plane at low temperature and in-plane at a higher temperature.
-This transition is due to the temperature dependence of the spin susceptibility $\chi_s$, so that the induced field is in-plane for a temperature $T>T^*$.
+This transition takes place at a temperature $T=T^*$ and is due to the temperature dependence of the spin susceptibility $\chi_s$, so that the induced field is in-plane for a temperature $T>T^*$.
 This case is shown in Fig.~\ref{fig:hysteresis}(b).
 In this limit, an in-plane exchange field is favoured in Ising superconducting and normal states for $T>T^*$.
 Note that, besides moving the coercive fields of single magnets, NbSe$_2$ promotes a ferromagnetic coupling between the magnets in the normal state.
 This affects the hysteresis curves by reducing the region with antiparallel magnetization directions, but cannot be directly measured in situ because of a lack of a control measurement without the presence of NbSe$_2$.
 In the superconducting state this ferromagnetic coupling decreases but, unlike the coupling mediated by a conventional superconductor, does not become antiferromagnetic.
-It is finally worth noting that, beyond the NbSe$_2$ platform considered here, this phenomenology can also potentially take place for generic monolayer Ising superconductors.